 - If you have a security system, be sure to test it regularly.

-- If your system is currently running on a landline, consider upgrading to cellular which is more reliable during weather events and more secure.
+- If your system is currently running on a landline, consider upgrading to cellular, which is more secure and reliable during weather events.

 Home Protection from a Security Provider

 There are a lot of home security providers on the market that provide a wide variety of services.
-If you’re unsure of what to look for in protection, it never hurts to ask questions.
+It never hurts to ask questions if you’re unsure of what to look for in protection.
 As part of our home safety tips guide, here are some questions to consider when shopping for the right company for your needs.

 Questions to Ask